 Meade also serves as co-host with Dr. Sanjay Gupta for Turner Private Networks "AccentHealth," a program offered in physician waiting rooms focused on consumer-related health stories.

 Meades debut country album, Brand New Day, was released in June 2011 to strong reviews.
 The album features original songs, many of which were co-written by Meade, as well as a cover of Don Henleys Dirty Laundry.
 Meade collaborated with industry heavy-hitters like John Rich, American Idols Bo Bice, and producer/song writer Victoria Shaw (Lady Antebellum).
 Brand New Day reached #24 on the Billboard Heatseekers chart.
-Her sophomore album will debut in June 2013.

 Before joining HLN, Meade worked at NBC Chicago affiliate WMAQ-TV where she co-anchored the weekend newscasts and also served as a general assignment correspondent for the station.
 Before that, she anchored the morning newscasts.
 During her tenure with the NBC affiliate, she covered the 1996 Olympics, which included special reporting on the Centennial Olympic Park bombing.

 Meade won a regional Emmy Award for her efforts covering the 1995 collision between a school bus and a train in Fox River Grove, Illinois, that killed seven and injured more than 24 teenagers.
 Additionally, she was nominated for a regional Emmy for her report on how to decrease chances of injury in survivable plane crashes.
 In October 2005, Meade was inducted into the Ohio Broadcasters Hall of Fame.